platformsh/platformsh-docs/src/frameworks/deploy-button.md

 # Deploy on Platform.sh

-Platform.sh offers a number of project templates as part of the project setup wizard to make bootstrapping a new project easy.
+Platform.sh offers a number of project templates as part of the Project Creation Wizard to make bootstrapping a new project easy.
 However, you can also create arbitrary links to spawn projects on Platform.sh from an arbitrary Git repository or prepared template.

 There are two ways to create such a link, shown below.
 In each case, when a user clicks on the link they will be redirected to create a new Platform.sh project, with the template selection step skipped in favor of the template specified.
 If the user does not have a Platform.sh account yet they will be prompted to create one.